-India pursued a varying set of objectives with a range of gradually changing instruments, so that by the end of the period it was moving clearly towards inflation targeting.
+India pursued a varying set of objectives with a range of gradually changing instruments, and eventually adopted inflation targets.

 |Years||Targets and attainment||Classification|